samin9796/gro-tts/egs2/gro_tts/tts1/README.md

     --test_sets "tr_no_dev dev eval1"
 ```

+If you face ```RuntimeError: Keys are mismatched.``` error, visit the following [link](https://github.com/espnet/espnet/issues/4336) for solution.

 Then, you need to perform stage 5 to calculate additional statistics (F0 and energy).
+By running the following command, the training will also start.

 ```
     $ ./run.sh --stage 5 \